Should You Invest in VICI Properties Inc. (VICI) Now?

-VICI Properties Inc. (NYSE: VICI)’s stock price has decreased by -0.56 compared to its previous closing price of 33.89.
-However, the company has seen a -2.40% decrease in its stock price over the last five trading sessions.
+VICI Properties Inc. (NYSE: VICI)’s stock price has decreased by -0.57 compared to its previous closing price of 33.48.
+However, the company has experienced a -2.35% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/01/22 that Blackstone to Sell Stakes in MGM Grand, Mandalay Bay

-VICI Properties Inc. (NYSE: VICI) has a higher price-to-earnings ratio of 31.50x compared to its average ratio, and the 36-month beta value for VICI is at 0.98.
-Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 3 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+VICI Properties Inc. (NYSE: VICI) has a higher price-to-earnings ratio of 31.11x compared to its average ratio,, and the 36-month beta value for VICI is at 0.98.

 Will You Miss Out On This Growth Stock Boom?